JcxAu/ReptilePy/README.md

   - [License](#license)

 ## Install
-   - Installing in the Python 38 environment.
+   - Installing this web crawler in the environment of Python 38.
-   - You should install the Requests, Pillow, and bs4 libraries.
+   - You should install the Requests, Pillow, and bs4 libraries first.

 ## Usage
   - Main.py is the main entry point for web crawlers.